refactored-group/automaticffl-for-woocommerce/readme.txt

 10. Marking products as FFL-required.

 == Changelog ==

+= 1.0.12 =
+* Replaced FontAwesome icons with SVGs for better theme compatibility (fixes issues with Divi theme and other themes that remove FontAwesome)

+= 1.0.11 =
+* Fixes redirect loop on cart page when WooCommerce payments is also installed

+= 1.0.10 =
+* Tested with latest WordPress

+= 1.0.9 =
+* Updated tested up to version

 = 1.0.8 =
 * Fixes bug where customers couldn't ship normal products to a different place than the billing address